-20. In this comprehensive and balanced strategy for supply reduction, the countries of the hemisphere recognize that their actions will be aimed at all categories of psychoactive drugs, that is, drugs of natural origin, synthetics drugs, as well as psychoactive pharmaceuticals, the latter of which become illicit when diverted from their proper purposes.

-- 21. The countries recognize that the illicit supply of natural and synthetic drugs constitutes another basic problem in the hemisphere that requires the adoption and improvement of measures to eliminate their availability.
+- 20. In this comprehensive and balanced strategy for supply reduction, the countries of the hemisphere recognize that their actions will be aimed at all categories of psychoactive drugs, that is, drugs of natural origin, synthetics drugs, as well as psychoactive pharmaceuticals, the latter of which become illicit when diverted from their proper purposes. - 21.
+The countries recognize that the illicit supply of natural and synthetic drugs constitutes another basic problem in the hemisphere that requires the adoption and improvement of measures to eliminate their availability.
 In the case of drugs of natural origin, comprehensive measures such as alternative development, law enforcement, and eradication, among others, could be applied.
-In the case of synthetic drugs, control and law enforcement mechanisms could be provided to suppress their production and traffic.
+In the case of synthetic drugs and essential chemical substances, control and law enforcement mechanisms could be provided to suppress their production and traffic.
 These measures will be applied with respect for the particular conditions and circumstances in each country.
-It will be the exclusive responsibility of each government to determine, frame and enforce them in accordance with their national programs and internal legal order. - 22.
-The countries of the hemisphere recognize that alternative development is an important component for generating and promoting lawful, viable and sustainable economic options that will make it possible to overcome the factors that give rise to the phenomenon, and lead to a reduction in the supply of illicit drugs.
-In this connection, in reinforcing their national plans on this subject, they call upon the community of nations and the specialized international organizations to cooperate vigorously in attaining that goal and to work in close cooperation with the OAS/CICAD to ensure that the best experience in the region is employed in planning and developing these programs. - 23.
-In the execution of supply reduction programs, the countries will give special attention to the ecological aspects of the problem, so as to provide adequate protection for the environment. - 24.
+It will be the exclusive responsibility of each government to determine, frame and enforce them in accordance with their national programs and internal legal order.

+22. The countries of the hemisphere recognize that alternative development is an important component for generating and promoting lawful, viable and sustainable economic options that will make it possible to overcome the factors that give rise to the phenomenon, and lead to a reduction in the supply of illicit drugs.
+In this connection, alternative development programs will consider the principles of shared responsibility, will be prepared based on the particular expressions of the phenomenon in each country, will be designed to be sustainable in the long term, and will be consistent with the actions stemming from the special session of the UN General Assembly held in 1998.

+In reinforcing their national plans on this subject, member states call upon the community of nations and the specialized international organizations to cooperate vigorously in attaining these goals and to work in close cooperation with the OAS/CICAD to ensure that the best experience in the region is employed in planning and developing these programs, while striving to guarantee that alternative development products have access to international markets.

+- 23. In the execution of supply reduction programs, the countries will give special attention to the ecological aspects of the problem, so as to provide adequate protection for the environment.
+Alternative development programs should also be tailored to concrete national, regional, and local conditions, in keeping with available resources, for the geographic setting and existing socio-economic structures. - 24.
 The countries of the hemisphere stress the importance of adopting measures to control pharmaceuticals, and agree on the need to strengthen the agencies responsible for regulating them and to eliminate the production of substances that have no therapeutic purpose. - 25.
 The countries of the hemisphere recognize the need to eliminate the surplus production of psychoactive pharmaceuticals that bear not relation to therapeutic needs.
-This measure will help improve controls over psychoactive pharmaceutecals. - 26.
+This measure will help improve controls over psychoactive pharmaceuticals. - 26.
 The countries of the hemisphere are prepared to cooperate economically and technically, to the extent of their capabilities, so that these programs will be effective and enable the region to attain its objectives for solving the problem of illicit drug supply.
 Equally, they will continue to seek the support of other countries and of international organizations to broaden and strengthen the development of those programs.